Deciding whether to buy a halogen oven or an air fryer? After trying both, we think there's no competition

 (Image credit: Future/Helen McCue)

 Whereas in the halogen oven the chips were cooking for 35 minutes before I added the scampi, I then cooked it all for a further 25 minutes.
-That’s a hunger-inducing 60 minute total cook time – double the time it took in my air fryer.
+That’s a hunger-inducing 60 minute total cook time – that means it took double the time it took in my air fryer.

-Broccoli florets also required double the cook time in the halogen oven, taking 12 minutes as opposed to 6 minutes in the air fryer.
-Meanwhile bacon and halloumi took a similar amount of time in both cookers.
+Broccoli florets also required double the cooking time in the halogen oven, taking 12 minutes as opposed to 6 minutes in the air fryer.
+Meanwhile, bacon and halloumi took a similar amount of time in both cookers.
+As quick cooking foods, this isn't overly surprising.

 A whole chicken roasted in a speedy 60 minutes in the air fryer, but needed 75 minutes in the halogen oven, which is 25% longer.
-Likewise a Quorn escalope that cooked in 15 minutes in the Lakeland Digital Compact Air Fryer required 25 minutes in the halogen oven.
+Likewise, for the veggies out there, a Quorn escalope that cooked in 15 minutes in the Lakeland Digital Compact Air Fryer required 25 minutes in the halogen oven.

 So, if it’s speed you’re after, an air fryer is the way to go in almost all cases, especially if you take into account potential preheat times.